 Lifespan

-The expected lifespan of a Blue Cheek Dwarf Cichlid is between 3 to 5 years, though they may live longer with optimal care and stable water conditions.
+With optimal care, the lifespan of the Blue Cheek Dwarf Cichlid is 3 to 5 years.
+Some individuals may live longer in stable, well-maintained aquariums.

 Picture